StudioZeroZero/Twice-Monitor/README.md

 ```

-7. On startup, sometimes Chromium will have pop ups that can't be removed without a mouse.
+7. On startup, sometimes Chromium will have pop-ups that can't be removed without a mouse.
 To bypass "restore tabs" pop up on reboots, type the following line by line:

 ```
 //sudo nano is a command used to access/edit a file of a declared directory